 Who is responsible for the founding of the site?

-While it is the community on the blog, Schrodinger's cat strikes back, which was responsible for the creation of the site.
-However, polarkernel, Dilaton, and dimension10 may be considered as "founders" for practical purposes.
+While the community on the blog Schrodinger's cat strikes back was responsible for the creation of the site, for practical purposes polarkernel, Dilaton, and dimension10 may be considered as the "founders" of PhysicsOverflow.